imtaotao/imtaotao/README.md

 <br>

 I'm currently working at ByteDance and working on some interesting stuff like micro frontends, remote packages and low-code dx parts, and a super-efficient shared development model.
 At this stage I am learning some knowledge about compilation.
-If you are also interested in these, let's create interesting works together, please follow me 😀.
+If you are also interested in these, let us create fun works together, please follow me 😀.